-Provided the Superintendent/designee has given prior approval to incur necessary and appropriate expenses, school personnel are reimbursed for travel that is required as part of their duties or for school-related activities approved by the Superintendent/designee.
-Allowable expenses include mileage, gasoline used for Board vehicles, tolls (for out-of-state travel) and parking fees, car rental, fares charged for travel on common carriers (plane, bus, etc.), food (as authorized by policy and/or procedure), and lodging.
-Itemized receipts must accompany requests for reimbursement with exception of meals which are paid on a Board per diem rate.
+Provided the Superintendent/designee has given prior approval to incur necessary and appropriate expenses school personnel are reimbursed for travel that is required as part of their duties or for school-related activities approved by the Superintendent/designee.
+Allowable expenses include mileage, gasoline used for Board vehicles, tolls (not to be charged for District vehicles being operated in state on official business) and parking fees, car rental, fares charged for travel on common carriers (plane, bus, etc.), food (as authorized by policy and/or procedure), and lodging.
+Itemized receipts for all expenditures over three dollars (\$3.00) must accompany requests for reimbursement.

-Employees must submit travel vouchers within one (1) week of travel and will not be reimbursed without proper documentation.
+Employees must submit travel vouchers within one (1) week of travel if they are to be reimbursed from School Activity Funds otherwise, employees must submit travel vouchers within thirty (30) days and before the close of the current fiscal year.
+Employees will not be reimbursed without proper documentation.
 Should employees receive reimbursement based on incomplete or improper documentation, they may be required to reimburse the District.
-03.125/03.225
+Board Policies 03.125/03.225